numberinho/syncdockerservice/README.md

 # syncdockerservice

-Small Go webserver, listening for docker.hub webhook to update the image of a running service.
+Small Go webserver, listening for docker.hub webhook to update or deploy images.

 Caution: Docker-socket is exposed to container, may cause security issues.

+Edit config.json for your containers.

 Build image: <br>
 ```